-Revenue for New products increased 119% for the first quarter of fiscal 2010, com pared to the first quarter of fiscal 2009, as a result of increased unit sales partially offset by a decrease in average selling price.
-Revenue for Mainstream products increased 41% for the first quarter of fiscal 2010 compared to the first quarter of fiscal 2009, with an increase in units sold partially offset by a decrease in average selling price.
-Mature product revenue increased 36% for the first quarter of fiscal 2010, compared to the first quarter of fiscal 2009, also primarily related to an increase in unit sales partially offset by a decrease in average selling price.
+Revenue for New products increased 92% and 104% for the second quarter and first six months of fiscal 2010, respectively, compared to the second quarter and first six months of fiscal 2009, as a result of increased unit sales partially offset by a decrease in average selling price.
+Revenue for Mainstream products increased 52% and 47% for the second quarter and first six months of fiscal 2010 compared to the second quarter and first six months of fiscal 2009, with an increase in units sold and an approximate 1% increase in average selling price.
+Mature product revenue increased 45% and 40% for the second quarter and first six months of fiscal 2010, compared to the second quarter and first six months of fiscal 2010, primarily related to an increase in unit sales partially offset by a decrease in average selling price.

-The composition of our revenue by product classification for the first quarter of fiscal 2010 and first quarter fiscal 2009 was as follows (dollars in thousands):
+The composition of our revenue by product classification for the second quarter and first six months of fiscal 2010 and 2009 was as follows (dollars in tho usands):